Workbench-Build/workbook/docs/index.md

 - [YC's Startup School](https://www.startupschool.org/) is a great resource to help you make something people want.
 The [How to find startup ideas](https://www.youtube.com/watch?v=DOtCl5PU8F0) video can help build intuition for what types of problems to solve, and more likely, prevent you from working on the wrong thing.
 While YC is focused on startups, a lot of the same concepts around solving problems and creating value for users apply to both startups and token projects.
 Highly recommend checking out [their videos](https://www.youtube.com/channel/UCcefcZRL2oaA_uBNeo5UOWg).
 - Not to be outdone, [a16z](https://a16z.com/crypto/) also has a [crypto startup school](https://a16z.com/crypto-startup-school/).
 It has lots of content explaining high level concepts that are essential for the space.
 You can also sign up for their newsletter to get ongoing insights delivered to your inbox.
+- [The idea maze](https://a16z.com/tag/idea-maze/) can help you navigate the wild world of emerging technologies.
 - [Simon Sinek](https://simonsinek.com/) has a lot of great content explaining why you should [start with why](https://simonsinek.com/product/start-with-why/).

 ### Mechanism design